kubeflow/pipelines/components/aws/sagemaker/TrainingJob/samples/mnist-kmeans-training/README.md

 2. Once the pipeline completes, you can see the outputs under 'Output parameters' in the Training component's Input/Output section.

 Example inputs to this pipeline:
+> Note: If you are not using `us-east-1` region you will have to find an training image URI according to the region. https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-algo-docker-registry-paths.html.
+For e.g.: for `us-west-2` the image URI is 174872318107.dkr.ecr.us-west-2.amazonaws.com/kmeans:1

 ```
 s3_bucket_name: my_s3_bucket
 sagemaker_role_arn: arn:aws:iam::123456789012:role/service-role/AmazonSageMaker-ExecutionRole